the4thdoctor/pg_chameleon/README.rst

 Read the replica -> Store the rows -> Replay.

-The version 2.0 will improve this and other aspects.
+The version 2.0 will improve this aspect.

 Python 3 is supported but only from version 3.3 as required by mysql-replication .